developer-zebra/developer-zebra-site/src/emdk-for-xamarin/2-8/guide/about/index.md

 ### Supported Devices

-EMDK for Xamarin has been designed to work with all Zebra mobile computers running Android. **Devices below are tested and validated**.
+EMDK-X has been designed to work with all Zebra mobile computers running Android.

+**Devices tested and validated**:

 ### Mobile devices